 For all the individual cups it was found that measurements 6-36 were the best possibility to have at least 30 measurements.
-In Figure 8 the measurements are plotted against time, still a small drift remains visible in the data but it is manageable.
+In Figure 9 the measurements are plotted against time, still a small drift remains visible in the data but it is manageable.
 After determining that this interval was the best interval to calculate the means of Wadh in the same manner as used in previous section.
-In Figure 9 black dots with corresponding error bars represent means for the individual suction cups that were found in this experiment.
-A small smear is seen due to drift in the data.
+In Figure 10 black dots with corresponding error bars represent means for the individual suction cups that were found in this experiment.
+A small smear is seen due to time dependency in the data.

-A heatmap (Figure 7) was used to check for a relation between the mean adhesive work and the position in the array.
+A heatmap (Figure 8) was used to check for a relation between the mean adhesive work and the position in the array.
 The shown grid is a schematic view of the suction cup array and the axis provide the coordinates that are corresponding to the suction cups.
 This heatmap could show a spatial relation.
+However, Figure 8 does not show that the mean adhesive work is related to grid position.